Kanawha City, Charleston

 Kanawha City is a neighborhood of the city of Charleston in Kanawha County, West Virginia, United States.
 It is in the southeastern part of the city, and located along WV 61 (MacCorkle Ave.)
-It officially starts at the 35th Street bridge, where there is a sign welcoming visitors and B&D Gastropub is located.
+It officially starts at the 35th Street bridge, where there is a sign welcoming visitors.
 It comprises mostly small stores and neighborhood/residential on both sides.
 The stores, malls, and restaurants are mostly located in the southern part of the neighborhood.

+Kanawha City was first developed in the 1890's by former West Virginia governor William A. MacCorckle and other businessmen.
+The town was incorporated into Charleston in 1929.

 An early variant name was Owens.

-During the COVID-19 pandemic, The Kanawha-Charleston Health Department reported sixteen confirmed cases and one death from COVID-19 at The Eastbrook Rehabilitation Center during the month of April 2020.